James Milner: Early life

-Born in Wortley, Leeds, Milner played most of his childhood football for Westbrook Lane Primary School in Horsforth.
-He was later educated at Horsforth School.
+James Philip Milner was born on 4 January 1986 in Wortley, Leeds, West Yorkshire.
+Milner played most of his childhood football for Westbrook Lane Primary School in Horsforth, where one of his PE teachers and coaches was future Premier League referee Jon Moss, who would give him a red card two decades later.

+Milner was later educated at Horsforth School.
 Graeme Coulson, a coach from Rawdon, recognised Milner's talent and persuaded him to play for Rawdon in several tournaments, including a tournament at Rawdon Meadows, where Milner scored four goals in their victory in the final.

 Milner was described as a "first class" student at his school; he left with 11 GCSEs and an award for his performance in physical education.

-Milner played for the Yorkshire Schools cricket team, was the cross-country champion at his school for three consecutive years and was the district champion over 100 metres for two years in a row.
+He played for the Yorkshire Schools cricket team, was the cross-country champion at his school for three consecutive years and was the district champion over 100 metres for two consecutive seasons.
 He then completed his studies at Boston Spa School, a sports college which was a partner to the football club.

 Milner supported his hometown club Leeds United from a young age.
 His earliest memory of the team was watching them win the FA Youth Cup in 1993.
 He and his parents, Peter and Lesley, were season ticket holders and Milner later became a ball boy for the club.

 When Milner was 10 years old, he joined the Leeds United Academy after being spotted by a scout while playing for Westbrook Juniors in Horsforth.
 At the academy, Milner played against contemporaries from other clubs in Northern England, including future Manchester United striker Wayne Rooney.
 His role model was Leeds-born Alan Smith, who was then a Leeds United striker.
 Milner believed playing with Smith put him through a learning curve, as Smith had done what Milner aspired to do in coming through the academy and playing for the first team.
 Having made good progress at the Academy, Milner was taken on as a trainee after leaving school.
 However, his father insisted that he attend college once a week to continue his education.

 Milner continued to excel in the youth team, and played for England at under-15 and under-17 levels.
 He helped the England under-17 team win the 2002 Nationwide summer tournament against Italy, Czech Republic and Brazil, scoring a goal against Brazil.